jimbanach/aitour-copilot-security-practices/session-delivery-resources/WRK510LabInstructions.md

 9. On the Assign Admin units page click **Next**
 10. On the Locations page review what Locations are selected and then click **Next**
 11. On the Define Policy Settings page, confirm the policy you have selected and then click **Next**
-12. On the Info to protect page, confirm the “Detect when this content is shared from Microsoft 365” is checked and click **Next**
+12. On the Info to protect page, confirm the â€œDetect when this content is shared from Microsoft 365â€ is checked and click **Next**
 13. On the Protection actions page, confirm and change these settings as you see fit and then click **Next**
 14. On the Customize access and override settings page, confirm and adjust these settings as you see fit and then click **Next**
-15. On the Policy Mode page, select the **“Turn the policy on immediately”** radio button and click **Next**
+15. On the Policy Mode page, select the **â€œTurn the policy on immediatelyâ€** radio button and click **Next**
 16. On the Summary page, confirm everything you have selected and then finally click **Submit**
 17. On the Finish page, review any recommendations and then click **Done**